Lizzzka007/py-mat-mul/README.md

 ```
 where `CMAKE_CUDA_ARCHITECTURES` corresponds to the GPU architecture.

-The project also includes unit tests (./tests/test_invalid_args.py) and perfomance tests compared to the numpy matrix multiplication implementation (./tests/perfomance.py).
+The project also includes unit tests (./tests/test_invalid_args.py) and tests of the perfomance comparison between current library and the numpy matrix multiplication implementation (./tests/perfomance.py).
 Tests are specified while building, and located at `${CMAKE_CURRENT_BINARY_DIR}/tests/`